GrammaTech/ddisasm/doc/ddisasm.md

 % DDISASM(1) DATALOG DISASSEMBLER
-% GrammaTech Inc.
+% GrammaTech Inc
 % September 2018

 # NAME

-ddisasm - disassembles binaries and generates assembly code that is ready for reassembly.
+ddisasm - disassemble a binary and generate assembly code that is ready for reassembly.

 # SYNOPSIS